Sticking to Your Decisions: Building Mental Resilience During Major Life Changes

 Resistance often stems from:

-• Loss of Comfort: Your changes might alter personal or professional dynamics, making people feel insecure about how your growth affects their lives.
+Loss of Comfort: Your changes may alter personal or professional dynamics, causing people to feel insecure about the impact of your growth on their lives.

-• Limited Perspective: Not everyone can imagine the possibilities you see or understand the passion driving your decisions.
+Limited Perspective: Not everyone can envision the possibilities you see or grasp the passion behind your decisions.

 How to Stay Grounded When Others Doubt You